inkeep/chat-api-rest-quickstart/README.md

 ## Running the Example

-The `example.ts` file in the `src` directory provides an example of how to call the Inkeep API.
+The `index.ts` file in the `src` directory provides an example of how to call the Inkeep API and handle both streamed and standard responses.

 To run the example, use the following command: